 Intended learning outcomes: Present the concepts of workstation and cost center.
 Explain the work center hierarchy.

-Intended learning outcomes: Present the concepts of the operation business object in association with the routing sheet.
-Describe the most important attributes of the operation master object.
-Produce an overview on the work center where-used list.
+Intended learning outcomes: Present the operation business object in association with the routing sheet.
+Describe its attributes.
+Identify the work center where-used list.

 Intended learning outcomes: Present the concepts of bill of production equipment and bill-of-production-equipment position as well as production equipment where-used list.
 Produce an overview on collective tool, bill of tools, bill-of-tools position, and tool where-used list.